 The Centers for Disease Control and Prevention estimate that every year, nearly 20 million new sexually transmitted infections occur, with young people age 15 to 24 disproportionately affected.
 In 2015, the total number of chlamydia, gonorrhea and syphilis infections reached an all-time high.

 Gay men and other men who have sex with men are also heavily affected by STDs, and trends show that rates of STDs are increasing quickly.
 Between 2014 and 2015, the rate of syphilis increased 12.8% among gay and bi men.
 In 2015, gay and bi men accounted for 82% of syphilis cases among all men.
-We’re also at an increased risk for gonorrhea and chlamydia, when compared to women and men who do not have sex with other men.
+Trans and cis people who have sex with cisgender men have an increased risk for gonorrhea and chlamydia, when compared to people who do not have sex with cisgender men.

 Here’s the good news: most STDs can be treated, and many are curable.
 But delaying treatment not only makes it more likely that other people will be infected, but also may cause health problems for you and your partner.
 People with STDs that cause genital ulcers can face increased risk of getting HIV if they’re exposed.
 And some STDs can cause long-lasting health problems.
 They’re so easily detected, and most of them are so easily treatable, that it’s well worth getting tested to find out if you need treatment, and to make sure you don’t pass one on inadvertently to someone else.